 Suppose you live in a province where car insurance companies check credit scores, and you know yours isn’t exceptional.
 If that’s the case, there may be ways you can lower your premium.
 For example:

 - Keep a clean driving record.
-It’s the one part of an insurer’s risk-rating calculation that you can control.
+It’s one part of an insurer’s risk-rating calculation that you can control.
 Drive defensively, avoid speeding and distracted driving, and try not to get into a collision to keep your premiums low.

 - Review your policy.
 Ask your broker or agent to go over your policy with you and see if there are certain coverages you can do without.
 Also, ask what discounts you may be eligible for such as bundling your home and auto policies with the same provider.